ryanmun/Random-Number-Generator/Sys Design.md

 - we need to test every function one by one,including system testing
 - testing includes operating the program at the user point of view
 - we wish to run the program 50 time and have no errors occuring
+- we took the test using the known terms, testing the normal conditions, extreme and exceptional
+- we noted down the required conditions we want to have
+- when we had an error we fixed it so that the program ran smoothly

 | Category    | Test Data    | Expected Result    |Actual result | Passed testing |
 | :------------- | :----------: | :-----------: |:----------: |:----------: |